-For fiscal 2022, Kontoor used the Industry Group data as a reference point, in combination with broader executive compensation surveys, to assess each NEO's target total direct compensation (i.e., salary, annual cash incentive, and the grant date fair value of long-term incentives).
+For fiscal 2023, Kontoor used the Peer Group data as a reference point, in combination with executive compensation survey data, to assess each NEO's target total direct compensation (i.e., salary, annual cash incentive, and the grant date fair value of long-term incentives).
 Other factors were also considered, such as the scope of the executive's duties, the executive's experience in their role and the executive's individual performance in their role and relative to their peers.